Blaine Robison, M.A.

 but: Grk. de, conj. the one: Grk. ho. having disbelieved: Grk. apisteo, aor. part., may mean either (1) not accept as true, to give no credence to, refuse to believe, or (2) lack a sense of obligation or commitment, to be unfaithful.
 "Disbelieving" could refer either to those who don't trust in Yeshua at all or those who have believed but turned away from the Savior, probably the former. will be condemned: Grk. katakrinō, fut. pass., declare worthy of punishment, pronounce a verdict or condemn.
 This statement is similar to Paul's dictum, "If we endure, we will also reign with Him; If we deny Him, He also will deny us; 13 If we are faithless, He remains faithful, for He cannot deny Himself."
 2Tim 2:12-13).

 Mark presents a simple contrast.
 Those who trust and are immersed will be saved.
 Those who do not trust and do not immerse won't be saved.
 The proposition doesn't consider whether one trusts but fails to be immersed.
+The apostles would not have imagined such an outcome.
 Some would object that the thief on the cross was not immersed, but still went to Paradise.
 The root issue is obedience.
-Yeshua wants his disciples to be immersed (John 3:22; Acts 8:36; 10:48; 16:33; 22:16; 1Cor 12:13).
-To find some excuse for not following the wishes of our Lord when one is fully capable is tantamount to rebellion.
+Yeshua wants his followers to be immersed (John 3:22; Acts 8:36; 10:48; 16:33; 22:16; 1Cor 12:13).
+To find some excuse for not obeying the wishes of our Lord when one is fully capable is tantamount to rebellion.

 17 "Moreover, these signs will accompany the ones having trusted: in my name they will cast out demons, they will speak with new tongues;